rikatz/ingress-security-agent/README.md

 The idea of this project is to start a common security agent for Ingress Controllers:

-* HAProxy - Using a SPOE handler - Ready
+* HAProxy - Using a SPOE handler
 * NGINX - Using a Openresty handler